Vallehtelia/DA-BOT/README.md

 - **Modular Design**: Clean separation of concerns with pluggable agents
 - **Phased Development**: Incremental complexity with validation at each step
 - **Real-World Ready**: Built for actual task automation, not just demos
+- **Self-Improving**: Designed to evolve, learn, and enhance its own capabilities
+- **Autonomous Operation**: Ultimate goal of complete unattended computer operation

 ### **🧠 AI-Powered Intelligence**
 - **GPT-OSS-20B Integration**: OpenAI's open-weight model for reasoning and planning